cBournhonesque/lightyear/docs/allocation-regression.md

   Heap-owning component fields make those clones allocate unless the component uses its own reuse strategy.

+## Metric Instrumentation

+Metric names are static literals where possible.
+Dynamic identity is represented as labels instead of being formatted into the metric path:

+- channel metrics use the `channel` label;
+- message metrics use the `message` label;
+- prediction history and rollback-cause metrics use `component` and `cause` labels;
+- input buffer metrics use `action` and `entity` labels.

+The `metrics` macros only build a fully static key when the name and every label are literals.
+A dynamic label value such as `type_name::<T>()`, a registered channel name, or an entity string makes the macro allocate a `Vec<Label>` on every invocation even when the label string itself is static.
+String interning alone therefore does not make labeled metric calls allocation-free.

+Message, channel, and prediction handles are initialized lazily and retained in their existing registry metadata.
+Input metrics without an entity label use the same pattern in a typed resource.
+This keeps recorder installation order safe, requires no user-facing metric family or cache resource, and reduces subsequent updates to handle operations.
+In the integration allocation regression, this reduced active-minus-idle message send/receive allocations over 32 measured cycles from 389 to 3.

+Entity-labeled input metric handles live in an entity-keyed map inside the typed input metric resource.
+Observers add an entry and stringify its entity label with `InputBuffer`, then remove the entry when the buffer is removed or its entity is despawned.
+Individual handles remain lazy: the first sample for an entity registers each labeled metric, but steady-state samples reuse the cached handle without rebuilding the entity string or label vector.
+The metrics registry itself still retains every registered labeled series, so applications with unbounded entity churn should avoid entity-level metrics or use a recorder with an appropriate retention policy.

 ## Next Steps

 1. Decide whether `Link` should accept a reusable payload type, or whether IO backends should write